joemoose/psiops/docs/combat.md

 - **Interrupting Actions**: You can hold your *action* and specify under what conditions you’ll act.
 For example, “I hold my action until I see an enemy come around the corner.”
 When the conditions are met, you can act instantly, interrupting the opponent’s action.

 - **Movement**: In-combat movement is abstracted to determine ranges to targets.
 However, it's helpful to have a more concrete measurement in some cases.
-When a character spends an *action* moving on foot, they move about 10 meters.
+When a character spends an *action* moving on foot, they move 10 meters.

 - **Falling prone** requires no *action* and can be done freely on the character’s turn.
 Getting up from a prone position takes one *action*.